Internal addresses in the Mandelbrot set and Galois groups of polynomials

-\begin{theo}{Completeness of Angled Internal Addresses} \lineclear If two parameters in $\M$ have the same angled internal address, then they belong to the same combinatorial class.
-In particular, if two hyperbolic parameters in $\M$ have the same angled internal address, then they belong to the same hyperbolic component. \end{theo}
+\begin{theo}{Completeness of Angled Internal Addresses} \lineclear Two parameters in $\M$ have the same angled internal address if an only if they belong to the same combinatorial class.
+In particular, two hyperbolic parameters in $\M$ have the same angled internal address if and only if they belong to the same hyperbolic component. \end{theo}

 We postpone the proof of this theorem and of subsequent results \version{}{ to Section~\ref{Sub:ProofsIntAddr}} and first discuss some interesting consequences.

 \version {\heading{The Geometry of Internal Addresses}} {